"Crown of Creation", brass repousse', 3.75" diameter, 2018.

 Alongside his investigation of decorative art, Jandy has been exploring installation and revisiting figure drawing and painting.

 Awarded with a Fulbright scholarship, Jandy earned his Master of Fine Arts in Studio Art degree from Montclair State University, New Jersey in May 2016.
-He is currently an assistant professor of Fine Arts at the University of the Philippines Baguio.
+He is currently Assistant Professor of Fine Arts at the University of the Philippines Baguio.